Excellent customer service and experience in hospitality, facilities or property management are key to a career in accommodation management

-Although you don't need a degree to become an accommodation manager, as relevant experience, skills and attributes are generally more important than qualifications, some of the larger hotel chains have management-training programmes where a degree is normally a requirement.
+Although you don't need a degree to become an accommodation manager (as relevant experience, skills and attributes are generally more important than qualifications), some of the larger hotel chains offer management training programmes where a degree is normally a requirement.

 You can also become an accommodation manager via an apprenticeship, for example in hospitality management, or through training on the job.
 In these cases, you're likely to start at a lower level and work your way up to a management position.

 A postgraduate qualification isn't required, although there are relevant courses available, for example a Postgraduate Diploma or MSc in Hospitality Management or an MBA.
 Search postgraduate courses in tourism, hospitality and event management.